omgvics/omgvics/README.md

 # OMGVICS 2026 — Personal Site

 A retro desktop-OS portfolio for Victoria Lo.
-Static, single unified site — no build step.